directus/directus/docs/getting-started/support.md

 [GitHub Discussions](https://github.com/directus/directus/discussions) is a great first place to reach out for help.
 Our community and core developers often check this platform and answer posts.
-It has the added benefit of being an archival resource for others developers with similar questions.
+It has the added benefit of being an archival resource for other developers with similar questions.

 Our [Discord Community](https://directus.chat) is another great way to get assistance.
 Please keep all questions on the `#help` channel, be considerate, and remember that you are getting free help from the community for a free product.